 Bore sheep aboard her, and our bodies also

 Bore us out onward with bellying canvas,

 Ezra Pound has written this poem in 129 parts, and each part is a separate canto.
-This is the first part in which he tells about a journey by ship.
-The ship is loaded with sheep and is sailing away from some hidden place.
-The word ‘Circe’ is a reference to Homer’s epic, “The Odyssey”, which points to the eerie atmosphere created by Pound in this poem.
+This is the first part in which he describes a journey by ship, which is loaded with sheep, and is sailing away from some hidden place.
+The word ‘Circe’ is a reference to Homer’s epic, “The Odyssey,” which points to the eerie atmosphere created by Pound in this poem.

 A Palace and a Prison on each hand

 I saw from out the wave her structures rise